klevultd/frontend-sdk/examples/react/README.md

 Then we see _KlevuFetch_ used again to make search requests to Klevu's API, but this time we are passing in two searches (search and suggestions). \*\*KlevuFetch can be passed any number of searches.

 The first search we make by calling the _search_ function with two parameters.
 The first is the search term which we are pulling from the search input value in the UI.
-The second is an object were we limit the results to just 9 and we also limit the types of results to only display products.
+The second is an object where we limit the results to just 9 and we also limit the types of results to only display products.

-The second search we make by calling the _suggestions_ function with a single parameter, the search term in order to return search suggestions based on that term.
+The second search we make by calling the _suggestions_ function with a single parameter, the search term to return search suggestions based on that term.

 ## Search Landing (results) page